 Truth be told, if you don’t dress up at Cicada Club, you’re the one who’s going to feel stupid.
 This reservation-only supper club Downtown looks like you accidentally slipped into a black hole and landed in 1920s Manhattan.
 There’s a huge live swing band, people unironically dressed in flapper outfits, and a dance floor that gets started early and never stops.
-The prix fixe menu is admittedly just OK, but nobody really cares when you’re able to role-play F. Scott Fitzgerald all night.
+The prix fixe menu is admittedly just OK, but nobody really cares when you’re able to role-play Daisy Buchanon all night.

 Lawry’s is one of those places where you’ll see a booth filled with a family wearing t-shirts and cargo shorts, and turn a corner to find a room full of three-piece tuxedos and evening gowns.
 Dress the part of the latter.
 With spinning salads and shining golden carts of prime rib on wheels, this Beverly Hills original is one of the most entertaining meals in town.
 The more all-in you go on the unabashed cheesiness, the more you’ll get out of it.

-Spago is Wolfgang Puck’s flagship restaurant and, depending on your annual salary, it’s also the restaurant in Los Angeles.
+Spago is Wolfgang Puck’s flagship restaurant and one of the most recognizable names in LA dining.
 It’s also a great place to watch really famous people get incredible drunk because, for whatever reason, they feel safe here.
 Don’t come here if you’re trying to be home by 8:30pm.
-This is where you put on that risque button-down you bought last year in Berlin, eat some off-menu salmon pizza, and join Mary Steenburgen on her quest to champagne glory.
+This is where you put on that risqué button-down you bought last year in Berlin, eat some off-menu salmon pizza, and join Mary Steenburgen on her quest to champagne glory.

-This prix fixe seafood restaurant on Melrose might just be the fanciest of them all.
-Don’t be surprised if the final bill here comes out above $300 per person - what you get for that price is an experience you can’t get anywhere else in town - 11 courses of ridiculously fresh seafood, a visit from a magical roaming cheese cart, and a waitstaff that makes you feel like you’re a member of the royal family from the second you walk through the door.
+This prix-fixe seafood restaurant on Melrose might just be the fanciest of them all.
+Don’t be surprised if the final bill here comes out above $300 per person - what you get for that price is an experience you can’t get anywhere else in town - eight courses of ridiculously fresh, inventive seafood dishes, a visit from a magical roaming cheese cart, and a waitstaff that makes you feel like you’re a big deal from the second you walk through the door.

 LA has plenty of rooftop restaurants where the views are the whole reason you show up.
 But then there’s 71Above, a high-end spot on the 71st floor of one of LA’s only real skyscrapers that serves food that’s just as good as the 360-degree views.
-The massive space has six different areas where you can reserve a seat (bar, skylounge, regular dining, chef’s table, private dining, and edge table) and each comes with its own specific views and experience.
-If it’s your first time, we recommend sitting in the regular dining area where you can build your own three-course meal for $78 per person.
+The massive space has several different areas where you can reserve a seat (bar, high tops, regular dining, and private dining) and each comes with its own specific views and experience.
+If it’s your first time, we recommend sitting in the regular dining area where you can build your own three-course meal for $85 per person.

 Thanks to the TV overlords at Netflix and the first season of Chef’s Table, N/Naka went from being a niche Japanese restaurant in Palms to one of the hardest tables to get in the country.
 This now very famous restaurant offers one kind of dinner and one kind of dinner only: a modern take on the very traditional kaiseki (a multi-course meal where dishes are served in a mandatory order).
 There’s no menu - perfectly composed plates will hit your table one after another accompanied by brief explanations from the waitstaff.
 This is dinner as theater, and it’s one of the more refined dining experiences in town.

-Being a healthy person who lives a well-balanced lifestyle feels good - but only if you toss in a night of complete excess every now and then.
+Being someone who lives a well-balanced lifestyle is a good thing, but only if you toss in a night of complete excess every now and then.
 Go to Chi Spacca - the meat-centric restaurant at Melrose and Highland where excess isn’t just encouraged, it’s mandatory.
 Concentrate on the charcuterie, the focaccia, and the beef and bone marrow pie.
 Your week of clean eating can start the next day.